vtexdocs/help-center-content/docs/tutorials/en/deleting-a-category.md

 2. Click on `Delete Products and SKUs`.
 Warning: your products, SKUs, and related items will be permanently removed from your store.
 3. Then click on `Delete Categories and brands`.
 Warning: your categories, tags, fields, and related items will be permanently removed from your store.

-<div class="alert alert-warning"> <p>For security reasons, only the <a href="https://help.vtex.com/en/tutorial/o-que-e-o-usuario-master--3oPr7YuIkEYqUGmEqIMSEy">Sponsor user</a> of the account has access to the database cleaning feature.
-If another user tries to access this page, all buttons will be disabled.</p></div>
+>⚠️ For security reasons, only the [Sponsor user](https://help.vtex.com/en/tutorial/o-que-e-o-usuario-master--3oPr7YuIkEYqUGmEqIMSEy) of the account has access to the database cleaning feature.
+If another user tries to access this page, all buttons will be disabled.

 ### Related articles
 - [Adding a category](/en/tutorial/registering-a-category)